 The most important document when selling a car is the certificate of title.
 If there is a lien on the title, the lienholder must release interest in the vehicle before the car is sold.
 This can be achieved either by the seller paying off the car or by the lienholder providing a letter of lien release.
 Alabama has an official lien release form for this purpose, Form MVT 5-63.
 If you can’t pay off the car, then a lien release statement from your lienholder must be submitted to the Motor Vehicle Division of the Alabama Department of Revenue.

 There isn’t a state-wide requirement for a bill of sale for private vehicle sales in Alabama, but some counties require them.
 Also, you’ll need a bill of sale if you’re selling a vehicle that doesn’t have a title in order to legally transfer ownership.

 Baldwin County is Alabama’s biggest county and it requires a bill of sale.
 Baldwin County has its own official bill of sale form that can be found here.
-On this form, you enter basic vehicle information like the year, make, and model plus the odometer reading, the purchase price, and signatures from both the buyer and the seller which need to be notarized.
+On this form, you enter basic vehicle information like the year, make, and model plus the odometer reading, the purchase price, purchase date, VIN, and signatures from both the buyer and the seller along with their addresses.
 Check with your local county to find out if a bill of sale is required.
 If your county doesn’t have an official bill of sale form, you can go through services like LegalZoom to print a bill of sale template that is legally binding when signed.